hiroTochigi/Data-Uploader/README.md

 # Data Uploader

+## What Data Uploader does?

+Upload local Excel/CSV file on an existing Monday board

+Data type is limited.
+Data Uploader can upload the following data type
+1. Name
+1. Text
+1. Number
+1. Date
+1. Label
+1. Long-text

+## How to use it

+### Prerequisites
+First of all, You must run this application on [Monday.com](https://monday.com/) Second, Data Uploader is designed to run on [Widget](https://support.monday.com/hc/en-us/articles/360007078739-The-Overview-Widget).

+### How to install it
+You can bring Data Uploader to your Monday account from [this link](https://auth.monday.com/oauth2/authorize?client_id=c083411c8ecb1a8cadbf3a0f493b5e12&response_type=install)

+Also, you can build and try to test Data Uploader in local environment.
+In the case, you must have node(v10.22.0 or above) and npm(6.14.6 or above) Please look at [this page](https://monday.com/developers/apps/intro) to run on this application on your account.

+### Configuration
+Before running Data Uploader, you must configure Data Uploader.

 ## Inspiration
 We use an ERP to manage our daily jobs, but the ERP is very poor to present job flows.